HL7/davinci-atr/input/pagecontent/OperationDefinition-attribution-status-intro.md

 ### Introduction

-This operation is used to retrieve the attribution status fr a specific member.
+This operation is used to retrieve the attribution status for a specific member.
 This allows the consumer (client) to retrieve member attribution status as part of work flows.